 Despite some extra cost in terms of system resources, exposing directory data over HTTP can unlock directory services for a new generation of applications.
-The configuration provides flexible mapping, so that you can configure views that correspond to how client applications need to see directory data.
+The configuration provides flexible mapping, so that you can configure views that correspond to how client applications represent directory data.

 DS software also give you a deployment choice for HTTP access.
 You can deploy the REST to LDAP gateway, which is a servlet that connects to any standard LDAPv3 directory, or you can activate the HTTP connection handler on a server to allow direct and more efficient HTTP and HTTPS access.

 This page serves as an introduction.
 When you have understood enough of the concepts to build the directory services that you want to deploy, you must still build a prototype and test it before you roll out shared, centralized services for your organization.